It’s okay to change your mind and start a new story at Penn State Scranton.

 - Eligible students can transfer into one of the majors at the Scranton campus.

-- With the completion of approximately 60 credits, students can transition to the University Park campus to complete one of approximately 275+ degree programs.
+- With the completion of approximately 60 credits, eligible students can transition to the University Park campus to complete one of approximately 275+ degree programs.

-- With the completion of approximately 60 credits, students can transition to one of our other Commonwealth Campuses to complete any of their degree programs.
+- With the completion of approximately 60 credits, eligible students can transition to one of our other Commonwealth Campuses to complete any of their degree programs.

 An official evaluation of all transfer credits will occur after a student applies for admission and is accepted into a program.
 If an unofficial evaluation of your current transfer credits is desired prior to applying or being accepted, visit our Transferring Credits Tool or contact us.